toggl/track-macos-feedback/README.md

 ## 🧰 How can you help?

+Your feedback matters a lot to us during our beta phase.
+Take the beta version for a spin.
+Install [TestFlight](https://apps.apple.com/us/app/testflight/id899247664) on your Mac, click on the following invitation [link](https://testflight.apple.com/join/dONNQfWl) and click Install or Update.

 This repository will serve as an additional hub for user feedback during the BETA testing!

 You can find the official Toggl public feedback discussions for the macOS by going to [Discussions tab](https://github.com/toggl/track-macos-feedback/discussions).
 These discussions are where you can share suggestions for how the products should be improved and discuss those improvements with the community, including members of the Toggl product team.
 Check out [Making suggestions](#-making-suggestions) to learn how to provide feedback.